PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python

 \paragraph{Performance measures and initial conditions.} An important degree of freedom of the package is to allow a large panel of performance measures and initial conditions.
 Essentially, everything that can be expressed linearly (or slightly beyond) in function values and quadratically in gradient/iterates (i.e., linear in the Gram representation of Section~\ref{s:example}) might be considered.
-Following the notation of Section~\ref{s:code} (and denoting by $x_\star$ an optimal point of $F$), typical examples of initial conditions include: \begin{itemize} \item $\|x_0-x_\star\|^2_2\leqslant 1$, \item $\|\nabla F(x_0)\|^2_2\leqslant 1$ (when $F$ is differentiable, otherwise similar criterion involving some subgradient of $F$ might be used), \item $F(x_0)-F(x_\star)\leqslant 1$, \item any linear combination of the above (see, e.g., examples in the \emph{potential functions} folder of the package). \end{itemize} Similarly, typical examples of performance measures include: \begin{itemize} \item $\|x_n-x_\star\|^2_2$, \item $\|\nabla F(x_n)\|^2_2$ (when $F$ is differentiable), \item $F(x_n)-F(x_\star)$, \item linear combinations and minimum values of the above, e.g., $\min_{0\leqslant i\leqslant n} \|\nabla F(x_i)\|^2_2$ (when $F$ is differentiable). \end{itemize}
+Following the notation of Section~\ref{s:code} (and denoting by $x_\star$ an optimal point of $F$), typical examples of initial conditions include: \begin{itemize} \item $\|x_0-x_\star\|^2_2\leqslant 1$, \item $\|\nabla F(x_0)\|^2_2\leqslant 1$ (when $F$ is differentiable, otherwise similar criterion involving some subgradient of $F$ might be used), \item $F(x_0)-F(x_\star)\leqslant 1$, \item any linear combination of the above (see, e.g., examples in the \emph{potential functions} folder of the package). \end{itemize} Similarly, typical examples of performance measures (see Table~\ref{tab:perf} for examples) include: $\|x_n-x_\star\|^2_2$, $\|\nabla F(x_n)\|^2_2$ (when $F$ is differentiable), $F(x_n)-F(x_\star)$, or linear combinations and minimum values of the above, e.g. $\min_{0\leqslant i\leqslant n} \|\nabla F(x_i)\|^2_2$ (when $F$ is differentiable).

-\paragraph{Examples.} PEPit contains about $50$ examples that can readily be used, instantiating the different sets of black-box oracles, problem classes, and initial condition/performance measures.
-Those examples can be found in the folder \verb?PEPit/examples/?.
+\paragraph{Examples.} \textsc{PEPit} contains about $75$ examples that can readily be used, instantiating the different sets of black-box oracles, problem classes, and initial condition/performance measures.
+Those examples can be found in the folder \textsc{PEPit/examples/}.

-\paragraph{Contributing.} PEPit is designed for allowing users to easily contribute to add features to the package.
+\paragraph{Contributing.} \textsc{PEPit} is designed to allow users to easily contribute to add features to the package.
 Classes of functions (or operators) as well as black-box oracles can be implemented by following the \href{https://pepit.readthedocs.io/en/latest/contributing.html}{contributing guidelines} from the documentation.
 We also welcome any new example for analyzing a method/setting that is not already present in the toolbox.